DIJamner/InDependent/README.md

 "validate" attempts to validate the input code and prints both the internal representation and any errors that cause it to fail validation.

-"compile" Parses and validates the input code then, if it is valid, outputs compiled JavaScript.
+"compile" parses and validates the input code then, if it is valid, outputs compiled JavaScript.

 ###Optional